kevinharperr/concrete-mix-database/database_export/LESSONS_LEARNED.md

 - **High W/B Ratios**: Identified that abnormally high water-binder ratios (>0.7) were often due to import errors rather than calculation issues.

 - **Import Process Failure**: Determined that the import process for DS2 had systematically used incorrect row mappings, importing data from mix #979 into a mix coded as DS2-734.

+### Dataset 1 Import Lessons (21.05.2025)

+- **Admixture Component Integration**: Discovered that admixtures (e.g., superplasticizer) were being omitted from mix components despite being present in the column mappings and source data.
+A complete concrete mix import must include all components specified in the source data, including admixtures.

+### Dataset Import Refinement Lessons (22.05.2025)

+- **Field Name Evolution**: Discovered a critical mismatch between code (using `quantity_kg_m3`) and the actual database model (using `dosage_kg_m3`).
+This highlighted the importance of synchronizing documentation with model changes and writing import scripts that strictly follow the current schema.

+- **Automated Reference Data Management**: Implemented a more resilient approach by automatically creating required reference data (material classes, properties, test methods) if missing.
+This eliminates dependency on manual database seeding and ensures imports can run in any environment.

+- **Numeric Precision Considerations**: Learned that using `float` for values intended for `DecimalField` can introduce subtle precision issues, especially in ratio calculations central to concrete mix design.
+Using `Decimal` throughout ensures exact precision and consistency with database storage.

+- **Detail Model Handling**: Refactored the approach for creating and updating detail models (CementDetail, ScmDetail, etc.) using Django's `update_or_create` pattern, which significantly simplifies code and reduces potential for data inconsistencies.

+- **Data Validation Accuracy**: Discovered that validation ranges in code didn't match the actual source data specifications, which would have led to valid data being rejected.
+This reinforced the importance of aligning validation logic with comprehensive dataset definition documents.

+- **Documentation-Code Alignment**: Found a significant mismatch between the `Dataset` model documented in DB_SCHEMA.md (with a `biblio_reference` field) and the actual model implementation (which lacked this field).
+This reinforced the critical importance of keeping model documentation and implementation synchronized, as well as validating all model relationships before writing import scripts.

+- **Bibliographic Reference Handling**: Implemented proper citation tracking at the dataset level while preserving the existing mix-level reference system.
+This dual-level approach provides both general attribution for the dataset source and specific citations for individual mix designs when needed.

+- **Field Name Evolution Issues**: When consolidating from a dual-app setup to a single cdb_app structure, model field names changed (e.g., removal of 'description' field in ConcreteMix model), breaking existing import scripts.
+Always verify current model field names before running imports.

+- **Detail Models Dependency**: Import scripts referenced detail models (CementDetail, ScmDetail, etc.) that were removed during database restructuring.
+Scripts must be updated to match the current schema without these dependencies.

+- **Sequential Import Failures**: Attempts to use a single sequential import script for multiple datasets proved unreliable.
+Each dataset requires its own focused import script with dataset-specific handling.

+- **Inappropriate Reuse of IDs**: Discovered multiple runs of import scripts were creating duplicate records with inconsistent IDs.
+Always clean the database and reset sequences before fresh imports.

 ### Validation Tools Development